 Other Nightbot Settings To Consider

-There is some other settings that you may want to consider when settings up song requests with Night bot.
+There are some other settings that you may want to consider when settings up song request with Night bot.
 Let’s take a look at the settings available.

 To access the settings for Song Requests go to Song Requests –> Auto Dj –> Settings